TDG labels. Free Transportation of Dangerous Goods training

 Is WHMIS the same as TDG?

-No. WHMIS (Workplace Hazardous Materials Information System) covers hazardous products used and stored in the workplace, whereas TDG (Transportation of Dangerous Goods) covers the transportation of dangerous goods.
-Many workers require both types of training to stay compliant and safe.
+No, they are not the same.
+WHMIS (Workplace Hazardous Materials Information System) addresses hazardous products that are used and stored in the workplace, while TDG (Transportation of Dangerous Goods) focuses on the transportation of dangerous goods.
+Many workers need training in both areas to ensure compliance and safety.
 See our free WHMIS training.